OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Readme.md

 # Build a basic Connector that works with Graph and Teams
 ----------
+This module covers building a Connector that works with Graph & Teams

 ## Lab - Build a basic Connector that works with Graph and Teams